GeoChart/geochart.js/README.md

 * Mandatory: :negative_squared_cross_mark:
 * Default value: `undefined`

 The date of the dataset, which is displayed on top of the slide menu.
 By default, the date needs to be given in the format YYYY-MM-DD.
-If the input format needs to be passed too, the following schema can be used:
+If the input format needs to be passed too, the following schema can be used.
+The input date format needs to match the requirements of a format string of [moment.js](http://momentjs.com/).
 ```
 options.data.date = {
   "value": "01.01.2015",